bufbuild-ru/docs/docs/bsr/apis/api-access/index.md

 ## Connect

 All APIs provided by the BSR are [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) services, defined in Protobuf modules available on the public BSR in the [bufbuild](https://buf.build/bufbuild) organization.
-They're exposed using [Connect](https://connectrpc.com/) and support clients using three different protocols: Connect, [gRPC](https://grpc.io/), and [gRPC-Web](https://github.com/grpc/grpc-web#readme).Since the APIs are defined in Protobuf, you can use `buf generate` to generate an API client in a variety of languages.
+They're exposed using [Connect](https://connectrpc.com/) and support clients using three different protocols: Connect, [gRPC](https://grpc.io/), and [gRPC-Web](https://github.com/grpc/grpc-web#readme).

+Since the APIs are defined in Protobuf, you can use `buf generate` to generate an API client in a variety of languages.
 Connect support is still growing, so you can use gRPC clients if you use a language not yet supported.
-You can also use [generated SDKs](../../generated-sdks/overview/) to download a client from the BSR.The [Connect protocol](https://connectrpc.com/docs/protocol) also makes it easy to consume non-streaming (aka “unary”) endpoints from clients that, for whatever reason, can't use a generated Connect or gRPC client.
+You can also use [generated SDKs](../../generated-sdks/overview/) to download a client from the BSR.

+The [Connect protocol](https://connectrpc.com/docs/protocol) also makes it easy to consume non-streaming (aka “unary”) endpoints from clients that, for whatever reason, can't use a generated Connect or gRPC client.
 For example, you can even use `curl` or `wget` with unary endpoints.
 Connect supports JSON encoding of request and response messages out of the box.
-Since the API is defined in Protobuf, refer to the [official JSON mapping documentation](https://protobuf.dev/programming-guides/proto3#json) for how a message is represented in JSON.All APIs are currently exposed at the root URI (currently required for gRPC compatibility).
+Since the API is defined in Protobuf, refer to the [official JSON mapping documentation](https://protobuf.dev/programming-guides/proto3#json) for how a message is represented in JSON.

+All APIs are currently exposed at the root URI (currently required for gRPC compatibility).
 For example, the URL to use for an RPC to the public BSR looks like so:

 ```text
 https://buf.build/<fully.qualified.ServiceName>/<MethodName>